 Value in Cancer Care Initiative (VCCI)

-HICOR also holds an annual one-day conference — the Value in Cancer Care Summit — for patients, providers, clinic administrators and staff, health system representatives, nonprofit leaders, payers, researchers, academics and industry/pharmaceutical representatives to collaborate on ways to achieve value in cancer care by increasing quality and reducing costs.
+The Value in Cancer Care Summit brings together patients, providers, clinic administrators and staff, health system representatives, nonprofit leaders, payers, researchers, academics, and industry representatives to collaborate on ways to improve the quality of cancer care while reducing costs.

 HICOR director Dr. Scott Ramsey at a podium presenting at the Value in Cancer Care Summit.